Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Institut Quantique High Performance Computing Platform
+Institut Quantique High-Performance Computing Platform
 ======================================================

 .. important::